ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 1.3.2 ***
+- NEW: Added standard CMSIS 1.2.0 support to the Cortex-M3 port.
+The kernel does not use it (the OS uses its own optimized code) but the functionality is available to the applications.
+The CMSIS files were patched in order to correct some warnings.
+- NEW: Updated the STM32 port to use the newest ST firmware library files (version 3.1.0).

 *** 1.3.1 ***
 - FIX: Removed mention of an obsolete option from the documentation (bug 2799507).